No Vaseline: Aftermath

-In 2006 Jerry Heller's book Ruthless: A Memoir, written with Gil Reavill, was published by Simon & Schuster/Simon Spotlight Entertainment.
-In it Heller mentioned the song "No Vaseline" and wrote that he didn't believe that Ice Cube was genuinely antisemitic, but that he had exploited prejudices in the African-American community to further his career.
+In 2006, Jerry Heller's book Ruthless: A Memoir, written with Gil Reavill, was published by Simon & Schuster/Simon Spotlight Entertainment.
+In it, Heller mentioned the song "No Vaseline" and wrote that he did not believe that Ice Cube was genuinely antisemitic, but that he had exploited prejudices in the African-American community to further his career.

-According to a 2013 interview with Ice Cube, when Eazy-E was close to death in 1995 from AIDS, Cube and Dre visited Eazy in the hospital.
-Cube stated Dre claimed that Eazy was unconscious.
+According to a 2013 interview with Ice Cube, when Eazy-E was close to death in 1995 from AIDS, Cube went to visit him in the hospital, Dre was walking out and told him that Eazy was unconscious.
 Cube left the hospital without seeing Eazy and told Dre to call him when he woke up.
 Dre later called Cube and told him that Eazy had died.

-In 2022, Kanye West stated in an interview that Ice Cube's lyrics had "really influenced" him to "get on this antisemite vibe".
-Ice Cube responded by distancing himself from Ye's antisemitic remarks, tweeting, "I don’t know what Ye meant by his statements, you’re gonna have to ask him.
-I didn’t put the batteries in his back.
+In 2022, Kanye West stated in an interview that Ice Cube's lyrics had "really influenced" him to "get on this antisemite vibe", during his infamous outburst through a series of tweets.
+Ice Cube responded by distancing himself from Ye's antisemitic remarks, tweeting, "I don't know what Ye meant by his statements, you're gonna have to ask him.
+I didn't put the batteries in his back.
 Please leave my name out of all the antisemitic talk.
-I’m not antisemitic and never have been."
+I'm not antisemitic and never have been."